NickZehnle/Programming-Experience/gbm.md

 ~~~

 #### Description
 I followed a tutorial on how to construct an elementary geometric brownian motion simulation.
+In it, I learned how to use five different numpy built-in functions: random.normal(), vstack(), cumprod(), linspace(), and full().
+Furthermore, I grasped how the geometric brownian motion formula operates at a more decomposed level through the practice of transforming it into code.

 #### Output
-As one can see from the code, I set S =
+Following my initial inputs shown in the code above, a graph as such is produced:

 ![](gbm-ex.png)